Defiant Journey is a ground-breaking interactive electric cello experience, blending music, activism, storytelling and digital and sensory arts.

 “It was really really beautiful.
 The stories were really magical, I felt like a child again, playing with the scarves.
 The cello playing was fantastic, it brought up a lot of emotions.
 Thank you.”

 "The informal atmosphere was refreshing and felt natural, it was positive and made the performance more accessible as an audience member.
 The assistants working on the performance made it very easy to interact and take part in the sensory aspects of the show."

-After the first phase of R&D, I am looking to connect with programmers and venues to book performances for Defiant Journey in 2020.
+After the first phase of R&D, I am looking to connect with programmers and arts organisations to bring Defiant Journey to their audiences.